Resch's

-Resch's is a brand of beer produced by Carlton and United Breweries, available in New South Wales, Australia.
-It was also the name of the Sydney brewing company who produced the beer brand and were based in Redfern until taken over by Tooth and Co. in 1929.
+Resch's is a brand of beer produced by Carlton & United Breweries, available in New South Wales, Australia.
+It was also the name of the Sydney brewing company who produced the beer brand and were based in Redfern until taken over by Tooth & Co in 1929.

 History

 Resch's Limited was a Sydney-based brewery founded by Edmund Resch.
-The company collapsed in 1929, at which time it was taken over by Tooth and Co.
-The name lived on in the brands of beer that continued to be produced.
+The company collapsed in 1929, at which time it was taken over by Tooth & Co The name lived on in the brands of beer that continued to be produced.
 Waverley Brewery closed in 1983, and was redeveloped into the Moore Park Gardens Apartment Development by Dealruby in the 1990s.
 By the 2000s Resch's DB (Double Bitter) and DA (Dinner Ale) had been phased out of production.

 Current status

-Carlton and United Breweries currently produces Resch's Draught for the New South Wales hotel market.
+Carlton & United Breweries currently produces Resch's Draught for the New South Wales hotel market.
 It is also available in a small number of venues in South East Queensland.
 Resch's Pilsener is available in 750ml bottles (known as "longnecks") and 375ml cans throughout the New South Wales and available nationally via online retailers.

 Resch's Real Bitter was discontinued in mid-2018 joining other retired varieties including Dinner Ale (DA), Smooth Black Ale, Extra Stout, Premium Lager, Premier Lager, Sydney Bitter and Double Bitter (DB).
-Dinner Ale made a limited return in 2022, also in 375mL cans like the Pilsener, and is available only through the Coles Liquor outlets Liquorland and 1st Choice Liquor Market.
+Dinner Ale made a limited return in 2022, also in 375mL cans like the Pilsener, and is available only through Liquorland and First Choice Liquor.

-In January 2012, Carlton and United Breweries released a limited edition of Resch's Draught in 24 can cartons, using the old green and white labelling as well as the "Resch's Lion" adorning the top of each can.
+In January 2012, Carlton & United Breweries released a limited edition of Resch's Draught in 24 can cartons, using the old green and white labelling as well as the "Resch's Lion" adorning the top of each can.